abbasilab/celltransformer/docs/data.md

 What if you don't have a dataframe with those columns (and therefore is incorrectly formatted for `celltransformer.data.CenterMaskSampler`)?
 Your options are:

-1. just create a new version of the dataframe with the correct column names and metadata
+1. just create a new version of the csv/tsv/etc. with the correct column names and metadata
 2. use the `scripts/training/lightning_model.py:BaseTrainer.load_data` function to preprocess your data in the format that will satisfy the conditions (see `scripts/training/train_aibs_mouse.py:load_data`) as an example.
 The motivations for this are covered in the TLDR in the main page, but we will also discuss it here.

 ### Expectations for inputs into `celltransformer.data.CenterMaskSampler`, using `scripts/training/train_aibs_mouse.py:load_data` as an example